ys928/stab/readme_en.md

 [server]
 web_port = 80 # Set web port
 port_range = "2000-3000" # Set the range of ports allowed to use
+pool_size = 8            # Set the connection pool size, default to 8
 ```

 Apply this configuration file: